Stochastic Analysis of Entanglement-assisted Quantum Communication Channels: Discussion

 \subsection{Practical notes on the model parameterization}

-Our model offers a representation of the dynamics of the entanglement-assisted communication through the propensity functions $r_{1}(\cdot), r_2(\cdot), \ldots, r_5(\cdot)$ in \Cref{eq:propensity_1,eq:propensity_2} of the queue lengths.
-In particular, the general formulation of the departure rates of the message queue (queue A) allows modelling a variety of systems that implement different utilization protocols of the buffered entanglement.
-Specifically, the entanglement-assisted departure rate $r_4^{(n)}$ depends linearly on the number of buffered entanglements and a Lipschitz continuous function of the size $y_1$ of queue A. The linear dependence on the number of entanglements originates from the utilization of the buffered entanglements immediately once generated to assist the communication, where each entanglement represents an additional server that goes off once used.
+The formulation of the departure rates of the message queue (queue A) allows modelling a variety of systems that implement different utilization protocols of the buffered entanglement.
+The linear dependence of $r_4^{(n)}$ on the number of entanglements originates from the utilization of the buffered entanglements immediately once generated to assist the communication, where each entanglement represents an additional server that goes off once used.
 Further, $r_{4}(y_1)$ offers a general model of the rate of message departures per entanglement depending on the utilization protocol of the queued entanglements and the encoding scheme used.
-For example, to avoid losing the message at the expense of the number of available entanglements~\cite{elsayed2024fidelity} (and hence the message departure rate per entanglement) purification can be applied.
-Purification is an essential process in quantum communication that entails fusing more than one entanglement\footnote{Fusing entanglements is carried out by means of quantum local operations and measurements, which is however not relevant for this work.} to generate a higher fidelity one~\cite{deutsch_quantum_pur} that encodes more information~\cite{bennett1999entanglement} and is more reliable for communication.
+For example, we can apply purification to avoid losing the message at the expense of the number of available entanglements~\cite{elsayed2024fidelity} (and hence the message departure rate per entanglement).
+Purification is an essential process in quantum communication that fuses more than one entanglement\footnote{Fusing entanglements is carried out by means of quantum local operations and measurements, which is however not relevant for this work.} to generate a higher fidelity one~\cite{deutsch_quantum_pur} that encodes more information~\cite{bennett1999entanglement} and is more reliable for communication.
 Hence, $r_{4}(y_1)$ allows modelling different applications of purification depending on the number of available messages.
 We provide in~\Cref{fig: speedup} an example of the assisted service rate $r_4(y)=Mr_3(y_1)y_2$ that comprises a trade-off for the purification protocol.
-The value of $M$ reflects the speedup depending on the average fidelity of entanglements achieved through the application of purification, where a more intense purification, \ie, fusing more entanglements, improves $M$ at the expense of having fewer entanglements $y_2$.
-The determination of the value of $M$ can be achieved through the utilization of existing models~\cite{elsayed2023fidelity,elsayed2024fidelity,davies2023entanglement}, which are capable of calculating the average fidelity under various purification protocols.
+The value of $M$ reflects the speedup depending on the average fidelity of entanglements achieved through purification, where a more intense purification, \ie, fusing more entanglements, improves $M$ at the expense of having fewer entanglements $y_2$.
+The value of $M$ can be determined using existing models~\cite{elsayed2023fidelity,elsayed2024fidelity,davies2023entanglement}.